Charles Marriot Culver: Early life

 Culver was born on November 7, 1934, to Vernon and Virginia Culver.
 He attended Garfield High School in Akron, Ohio.

-In 1951, Culver and his family moved to New York City, where he would major in psychology at Columbia University.
+In 1951, Culver and his family moved to New York City, where he majored in psychology at Columbia University.
 Culver did his later studies at Duke University and did his residency in psychiatry at Dartmouth Hitchcock Medical Center.

 Death

-Culver died February 24, 2015, in Miami, Florida.
+Culver died February 24, 2015, in Miami.
 He suffered from Parkinson's disease.
 He is survived by his wife, Dr. Marta Culver, a psychiatrist; their son, Martin Culver; and Vicki, Elizabeth and Michelle, daughters by a previous marriage.

 Ethics reform in the United States

 Culver was a pioneer in medical ethics.
 Up until the 1970s, not much work was ever done in the United States regarding the subject.
 Culver first received much of his national attention after publishing his article Basic Curricular Goals in Medical Ethics in the New England Journal of Medicine later in 1985.
 This article is said to have been distinguished for prompting much emphasis on medical ethics curriculum in United States medical education.

 Along with other faculty at Dartmouth Hitchcock Medical Center (where Culver spent most of his career), Culver and others did extensive work on ethics consultation and moral theory.
-Soon there after Culver and one of his dear friends, Bernard Gert, would found the Dartmouth Hitchcock Medical Center Ethics Committee.
+Soon thereafter Culver and one of his dear friends, Bernard Gert, would found the Dartmouth Hitchcock Medical Center Ethics Committee.